I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 Three things I can read from this:

-First, Non-Live categories (human-written) are consistently 78-92%. simple_python at 90%, multiple at 92%, parallel_multiple at 87%.
-The most basic agentic operation — reading a tool spec, selecting the right function, and filling in the argument JSON — works at a practical level (80%+) even with a 9B Dense model.
+First, the Non-Live categories (human-crafted) are consistently 78-92%. simple_python at 90%, multiple at 92%, parallel_multiple at 87%.
+The most basic agentic behavior — "reading the tool spec, selecting the right function, and filling in the argument JSON" — works at a practical level (80%+) even with a 9B Dense model.

-Second, Live categories (real-world queries) drop 10-16 percentage points across all categories. simple_python at 90.25% versus live_simple at 74.42%.
-There's a clear degradation going from "grammatically clean, human-crafted function specs" to "rough specs that might appear in actual products."
-This is a trend seen across the Live categories in BFCL generally, not just for Ornith, but the fact that this gap is not small even for a 9B Dense model is a number worth knowing for operational design.
+Second, the Live categories (real-world queries) drop 10-16 points across all categories. simple_python at 90.25% vs. live_simple at 74.42%.
+This reveals that performance degrades significantly between "grammatically clean human-crafted function specs" and "rough specs likely used in real products."
+This is a tendency seen across BFCL's Live categories in general and not unique to Ornith, but the fact that this gap is not small even for a 9B Dense model is a number worth knowing for operational design.

 Third, parallel and live_parallel are on the lower end (78.50% and 68.75%).
-Tasks requiring multiple tool calls to be issued in parallel showed a tendency for the structure to break down as <think> grew longer.
-This is an industry-wide phenomenon where reasoning models with always-ON <think> occasionally falter on structured output — and Ornith is no exception.
+Tasks requiring multiple parallel tool calls showed a tendency for <think> to grow long and structured output to break down.
+This is consistent with the industry-wide phenomenon of reasoning models with always-on <think> occasionally stumbling on structured output — and Ornith is no exception.

-While I wanted to run parallel evaluation for the other models, running all 4 models would take another 16+ hours, which didn't fit this article's publication timeline.
-For comparison targets, I referenced official scores for Qwen3-8B-FC and Qwen3-30B-A3B-Instruct-2507-FC from the BFCL official leaderboard (gorilla.cs.berkeley.edu/leaderboard.html).
-Ornith 9B's results here are roughly on par with the official scores for Qwen3-8B-FC — my honest impression is that rather than being exceptionally strong for an agentic coding-specialized model, it's "standard for the Qwen 3.5 8B class."
+I wanted to run parallel evaluations across all models, but running all 4 models would take an additional ~16+ hours, which doesn't fit this publication timeline.
+For comparison targets, I referenced official scores from the BFCL leaderboard (gorilla.cs.berkeley.edu/leaderboard.html) for Qwen3-8B-FC and Qwen3-30B-A3B-Instruct-2507-FC.
+Ornith 9B's results here are roughly on par with Qwen3-8B-FC's official scores, and the honest impression is that rather than being exceptionally strong for a model claiming to specialize in agentic coding, it's "standard for Qwen 3.5 8B class."

-This might be the natural read: that Ornith's true agentic value lies not in the base 8B class, but in the 397B flagship design that, as the official LP claims, aims to match Claude Opus 4.7 / 4.8.
+The natural reading here might be that the true value of Ornith in the agentic dimension is not in the base 8B class, but rather — as the official LP claims — designed to compete with Claude Opus 4.7 / 4.8 at the 397B flagship level.

 Citing Official Agentic Scores (Terminal-Bench / SWE-Bench / ClawEval / NL2Repo)

-I'll pull out some of the particularly strong numbers from the size-by-size comparison table published on the Ornith official LP.
+Pulling out a few particularly strong numbers from the size-by-size comparison table on the official Ornith landing page.

-The 397B flagship model outperforms Claude Opus 4.7 in several categories.
+The 397B flagship model surpasses Claude Opus 4.7 in several categories.

 | Bench | Ornith-1.0-397B | Claude Opus 4.7 | Claude Opus 4.8 |